techcultivation/docs/overview.md

 in both technology and tech policy areas.
 He studied computer science at TU Dresden, with a focus on privacy & anonymity, software engineering, project management, and machine learning.
-His project torservers.net brought together 20 non-profit organizations in 14 countries, many of which were newly created for this purpose.
+His project torservers.net brings together over 20 non-profit organizations in 14 countries, many of which were newly created for this purpose.

 **Dr. Martin Modlinger** is Director of Science and Culture at Renewable